 This post may contain affiliate links.
 If you make a purchase by clicking on these links, I may earn a small commission at no extra cost to you.
 Read the disclaimer for more information.

 I started my trek from Tengboche, Nepal early on a chilly Himalayan morning.
-Visiting the monks at the monastery the day before had given me an even greater respect for this amazing place and it’s people.
+Visiting the monks at the monastery the day before had given me an even greater respect for this amazing place and its people.
 I had been awoken early by the ringing of the monk’s gongs, which made me want to get up and continue exploring this beautiful place.
 Though it was cold, the sky was clear and I was surrounded by breathtaking views of the gigantic peaks surrounding me.
 In front of me was the rugged 6800m peak called Ama Dablam, which would dominate the view on my trek to Dingboche.

 Dudh Kosi River valley on the trek to Mount Everest, Nepal